imRish/blog/_posts/2020-06-17-why-do-we-have-leap-years.md

 title: Why do we have leap years?
 summary: Approximating  365.242375  days in a calendar year
 permalink: why-leap-years-exist
+description: What are leap years?
+Why do they exist?
+Leap years exist because the Earth rotates about 365.242375 times a year.
+We have 365 days in a normal year and this leads to 0.242375 days extra.
+29th Februrary exists to make up for this fraction in a genius way.
 ---
 ## How to check if a year is a leap year?